stanford-oval/genie-cloud/doc/thingpedia-device-class.md

 ### Annotations
 Annotations are used to provide additional information to the corresponding code.
-Annotations always comes after the code and before the semicolon.
+Annotations always come after the code and before the semicolon.
 There are two types of annotations: natural language annotation and implementation annotation.

 #### Natural language annotation